Top 10 Campgrounds for Experts

 Handkerchief Lake Campground, Flathead National Forest

-Camping at one of these three walk-in sites due east of Bigfork is like entering a decompression chamber.
+Camping at one of these three walk-in sites in the Flathead National Forest due east of Bigfork is like entering a decompression chamber.
 Silence and solitude make campers feel as if they’ve arrived at the back of beyond, but an easy 100-yard walk is all that’s required to reach these scenic lakeside spots.
-Picnic tables, fire rings, and a vault toilet are the sole facilities—there’s no potable water—but rusticity keeps the crowds away: No motorboats disturb the water, which reflects the waterfalls and steep, forested peaks along its edge.
+Picnic tables, fire rings, and a vault toilet are the sole facilities—there’s no potable water—but rusticity keeps the crowds away.
+(Good thing, too; no reservations are accepted.)
+No motorboats disturb the water, which reflects the waterfalls and steep, forested peaks along its edge.
 Anglers should bring their tackle since Handkerchief is brimming with grayling.
-Free; no reservations; fs.usda.gov.